SuzanneNL/star-trail-photography/README.md

 description|string
 created_by|string

-7. Create the **env.py** file and add the following keys and values:
+8. Create the `env.py` file for environment variables, and add the following:
 ```
 import os
 os.environ.setdefault("IP", "0.0.0.0")